Lesson 2

 LED landing lights are a real-world example where polarity is critical.
 Unlike incandescent bulbs, LEDs are diodes — they only allow electricity to flow in one direction.
 If you hook up an LED landing light with reversed polarity, it simply won't work.
 Always check the positive and negative markings on the light and connect accordingly.

-Reading Aircraft Wiring Diagrams
+How to Read Aircraft Wiring Diagrams

 Understanding electron theory helps when reading wiring diagrams — something you'll do frequently as an A&P mechanic.
 Here's how a typical landing light circuit works on a Cessna 172: